All Episodes

 Had no business being on that jury.

-Uh let's see, Andy McCabe, James Comey, Hillary Clinton, lack of candor.
+Let's see, Andy McCabe, James Comey, Hillary Clinton, lack of candor.

-But they only prosecute, I guess, conservatives.
+Yeah, but they only prosecute, I guess, conservatives.

-Anyway, his that case should be thrown out.
+Anyway, that case should be thrown out.

-Papadopoulos, I remember when I first heard his name, I said, Who is he?
+Papadopoulos, I remember when I first heard his name, I said, who is he?

-I was all around the Trump campaign and every other campaign, because that's my job.
+I was all around the Trump campaign and every other campaign because that's my job.

 I never heard of him.

-I remember he made a deal and he had to spend two weeks in jail away from his wife, and I'm like, just take it.
+I remember he made a deal and he had to spend two weeks in jail away from his wife.

-I said, You'll have an opportunity to salvage your good name at the end of it.
+I said, you'll have an opportunity to salvage your good name at the end of it.

 That was my friendly advice to him, unsolicited.

-But the attorney general is leaving these crumbs.
+But the Attorney General is leaving these crumbs.

 Yes, he says the president was spied on.

-That those are very important words that he says.
+Those are very important words that he says.

-Yes, the pr he's gone on in detail.
+Yes, he's gone on in detail.

-They now have expanded out this investigation in terms of the origins of the of Operation Crossfire Hurricane, and the timing is way different than we originally thought, although we did predict a long time ago that it would go back.
+And the timing is way different than we originally thought, although we did predict a long time ago that it would go back.

 The timeline would go back much further than the date that they had claimed it started, which was after the Hillary Clinton exoneration by James Comey, after he admitted she had classified top secret information on her secret server.